IraSkyx/imdb/README.md

 ## IMDb

+### Description

+IMDb allows you to consult a fraction of the cult IMDb films on the platform as well as the greatest actors of these films in the form of Master-Detail.

-### Descriptif
+### Programming techniques used

-IMDb permet de consulter une fraction des films IMDb cultes de la plateforme ainsi que les plus grands acteurs de ces films sous forme de Master-Detail.

-### Techniques de programmation utilisées
+This program is written in plain C++ and QML using QT Quick and built as a Sailfish mobile app.

-### Accès BDD (SQLite)
+### DB access (SQLite)

-Les données proviennent d'un fichier dump SQLite qui contient deux tables *movies* et *actors*.
+The data comes from a SQLite dump file which contains two tables *movies* and *actors*.

-#### QObject avec QProperties
+#### QObject with QProperties

-Chaque entité Movie et Actor est un QObject avec plusieurs QProperties.
-La modification d'une des propriétés entraîne son rafraîchissement dans les listes.
+Each Movie and Actor entity is a QObject with several QProperties.
+Changing one of the properties causes it to be refreshed in the lists.

-#### ListView partiellement éditable + Modèle C++ + Tri + Recherche
+#### ListView partially editable + C++ Model + Sort + Search

-Les listes de Movies et d'Actors s'appuient sur un modèle C++ qui contient une liste de QObject.
+The Movies and Actors lists are based on a C++ template that contains a list of QObjects.

-Elles sont éditables dans le Detail en utilisant le Push Up Menu et en cliquant sur Edit.
+They are editable in the Detail by using the Push Up Menu and clicking on Edit.

-Les listes sont triées par défaut par titre pour les films et par nom pour les acteurs.
-La recherche est aussi basée sur ces critères.
+The lists are sorted by default by title for movies and by name for actors.
+The search is also based on these criteria.

 #### PullDownMenu

-Un PullDownMenu est présent dans le Master des Movies et des Actors, il permet de montrer les pages de navigation disponibles.
+A PullDownMenu is present in the Movies and Actors Master, it shows the available navigation pages.

-#### Clic
+#### Click

-Un clic sur un Movie/Actor ouvre la page de detail.
+A click on a Movie/Actor opens the detail page.

 #### PushUpMenu

-Un PushUpMenu est présent dans le Detail des Movies et des Actors, il permet de montrer les options disponibles dans le Detail.
-Il contient un button qui redirige vers la page d'Edit
+A PushUpMenu is present in the Movies and Actors Detail, it allows to show the options available in the Detail.
+It contains a button that redirects to the Edit page

 ### Detail: Edit

-Le Movie/Actor est éditable.
-L'édition d'un champ notifie le modèle de ses changements.
+The Movie/Actor is editable.
+Editing a field notifies the model of its changes.

-#### Favoris (QSettings)
+#### Favorites (QSettings)

-Un button pour ajouter/supprimer des favoris est présent sur chaque élément du Master.
-Nous utilisons QSettings pour sauvegarder les favoris d'une exécution à l'autre.
+A button to add/remove favourites is present on each element of the Master.
+We use QSettings to save favourites from one run to the next.

+Translated with www.DeepL.com/Translator (free version)